 We have based our evaluations on the parameters of the UWM1000 LinkQuest underwater acoustic modem [14].
 The product series of LinkQuest is representative of current underwater acoustic technology.
-In our experiments sensors are assumed to be equipped with the UWM1000 model, a short range modem designed for being placed at low depths.
+In our experiments sensors are assumed to be equipped with the UWM1000 model, a short range modem designed for placement at low depths.
 The specifications indicate that correct functionalities are guaranteed for distances up to 350 m and that sensors equipped with the UWM1000 modem should be placed at a maximum sea depth of a few hundred meters.
 The achievable data rate is 9600 bps.
 The modem has two power levels (2 W and 8 W) for transmission and consumes 0.75 W in reception mode.
 When no data is being sent or received the modem enters a sleep mode with minimal power consumption (8 mW).
-The modem can successfully receive if the SIR is above $\gamma_e^{target} = 10 \text{ dB}.$ well.
-Finally, we have the option of placing up to k - |S| additional sensors that, while not generating any traffic, play the role of relays in forwarding packets to the sink.
-The sink is assumed to be mounted on a buoy floating on the sea surface.
-We assume a packet size of 2000 bits.
-Thus, with a data rate of 9600 bps, the length of a time slot is roughly 0.2 s.
+The modem can successfully receive if the SIR is above $\gamma_e^{\text{target}} = 10 \text{ dB}.$